douglasgreen/outlines/languages/esperanto/vocabulary.eo.md

 * pliiĝo - rise; increase
 * plilarĝigi - to broaden
 * plilongigi - to elongate; to prolong
-* plimalbonigi - to aggravate; to exacerbate
+* plimalbonigi - to aggravate; to exacerbate; to worsen
 * plimulto - majority
+* plivastigi - to widen
 * plonĝi - to dive
 * plonĝisto - diver
 * plorado - weeping